Suzi, hours & cost

 I trained at the HD&T Institute in Auckland, completing my Diploma of Counselling & Family Therapy & Applied Grief Studies Certificate in December 2005.
 In 1999, when I began my training, tertiary institutes didn't provide counselling degrees - only psychology degrees.
 Consequently, I chose an experiential programme, which I am very grateful for as it required the students to be self-responsible, self-observant and accountable.

-I began working with clients in 2002 and have now completed 8,168 client hours (as at June 2020).
+I began working with clients in 2002 and have now completed 8,339 client hours (as at early September 2020).
 I am comfortable working with couples, individuals and adult families (including young adults from age 14 upwards).
 I have training, experience and/or interest in:

 systemic family therapy